 Creating and filling paid roles should only be done after serious consideration and with a solid understanding of the legal obligations and liabilities involved.

-If your MS Society group is considering employing staff, you must involve your Local Networks Officer from the start.
+If your MS Society group is considering employing staff, you must involve your Volunteer Support Officer from the start.

 Your Local Networks Officer is here to supporting your Coordinating Team to develop services and activities in your MS community.

-- Get contact details for your Local Networks Officer
+- Get contact details for your Volunteer Support Officer

 Back to Running a group